-Custom device settings for Windows 10 devices in Microsoft Intune
+Microsoft Intune custom device settings for devices running Windows 10

 |Applies to: Intune in the Azure portal|

 Use the Microsoft Intune custom profile for Windows 10 and Windows 10 Mobile to deploy OMA-URI (Open Mobile Alliance Uniform Resource Identifier) settings that can be used to control features on devices.
-Windows 10 makes many CSP settings available, for example, the Policy Configuration Service Provider (Policy CSP).
+Windows 10 makes many Configuration Service Provider (CSP) settings available, for example, the Policy Configuration Service Provider (Policy CSP).
 If you are looking for a particular setting, remember that the Windows 10 device restriction profile contains many settings that are built-in to Intune and do not require you to specify custom values.

 - Use the instructions in How to configure custom device settings in Microsoft Intune to get started.

 - For each OMA-URI setting you want to add, enter the following information.
-Use the list in this topic to learn about the settings you can use:
+Use the list in this article to learn about the settings you can use:

-- Setting name - Enter a unique name for the OMA-URI setting to help you identify it in the list of settings.
+- Name - Enter a unique name for the OMA-URI setting to help you identify it in the list of settings.

-- Setting description - Optionally, enter a description for the setting.
+- Description - Optionally, enter a description for the setting.

 - Data type - Choose from: